Belén García, Spain (Editor in Chief – Photographer)

 I have been following Eurovision since I was only 11 and the Junior version since the beginning (expert of this contest).

 Before ESC+Plus, I have been part of very well-known websites about Eurovision.
-Apart from writing, I love taking professional photos!
-I have already travelled to Eurovision three times (Malmö 2013, Copenhagen 2014 and Vienna 2015) and to Junior Eurovision twice (Malta 2014 and Bulgaria 2015).
-Next stop -> Stockholm 2016
+Apart from writing, I love taking professional photos.
+I have already travelled to Eurovision four times (Malmö 2013, Copenhagen 2014, Vienna 2015 and Stockholm 2016) and to Junior Eurovision in Malta 2014, Bulgaria 2015 and Malta 2016.

 I am Mila from Denmark!
 I watched Eurovision for the first time in 2002 and has been hooked ever since.
 I attended the Eurovision in 2008, 2011, 2012 and last but not least in 2013 where I was lucky enough to experience my home country winning the whole thing!